andyt530/MCW-Intelligent-vending-machines/Hands-on lab/HOL step-by-step - Intelligent vending machines.md

     ![Screenshot of the TODO 2 section, with the IP address and password highlighted.](./media/visual-studio-predict-pricing-service-todo-2.png "TODO 2 section")

-16. Highlight all the code in `PredictPricingService.r`, right-click and then **execute in interactive**.
+16. Highlight all the code in `PredictPricingService.r`, right-click and then **Execute In Interactive**.
 The last output status in the R Interactive window should be "Published service".

+> **NOTE:** This can take up to 5 minutes for the packages to download, verify and for the session to become active

 17. Find `TODO 3` and replace with the following code block to consume the API as a test: